LukasMurdock/cse-174/help.md

 The material covered in this class is confusing, and I’m confident there are plenty of you with questions.
 This is a great time to ask them.

 ## Let’s Meet (Online)
+I hope we can make this collaborative instead of something like an additional lecture.

 You don’t have to turn your camera on.
-I’ll have mine on but don‘t feel pressure to turn yours on.
+I’ll have mine on but don‘t feel pressured to turn yours on if you don’t want to.

 Try to make your questions specific.